interactive-video-labs/.github/profile/README.md

 Based on the selection, the player inserts a relevant example video and then resumes the main lesson — all without switching screens.

 ---
+## 🧠 Key Features

+- **Cue-Triggered Modals** – Detects predefined timestamps (or phrases like “for example”) to prompt interaction.
+- **Level-Based Examples** – Users choose their experience level, triggering relevant video clips.
+- **Seamless Playback** – Example video is inserted and automatically returns to the main timeline.
+- **Analytics Logging** – Records user decisions for personalization and progress tracking.

+---

+## 💠 Tech Stack

+*Not finalized yet.*
+We are currently evaluating the best tools and frameworks for:

+- Frontend video interaction and overlays
+- Backend API for metadata and playback logic
+- Cue detection using speech-to-text or manual timestamps
+- Seamless video switching and playback control

+💡 Suggestions and contributions are welcome!

+---

 ## 🧩 Projects Under Development